Acorian0/devsettings/eclipse/Eclipse Configuration Reference Guide.md

 7. Set **Possible accidental boolean assignment** to **Warning**
 8. Set **Enum type constant not covered by switch** to **Warning**
 9. Press **OK**.
 You might receive a message saying that Eclipse needs to rebuild, just press **Yes**.

 <a name="eclipse_setup-code_formatter"></a>
 ###Configure the Code Formatter
 The code formatter is an Eclipse component that formats (or indents) the code automatically when **CTRL+SHIFT+F** is pressed.

-Some adjustments to the original configuration are needed so that the code formatted is not rejected by the Checkstyle plugin and to increase the code readability.
+Using the same code formating convention is **essential to achieve code readability** and avoid unnecessary conflicts when using version control.
+It also helps to frame developer ego---subsuming individual programmers stylistic preferences to the standard used by the group--- resulting in higher maintanability and faster code reviews.

 The following instructions show how to import a file with the set of necessary configurations.
-Alternatively, it can be configured manually following the instructions about [Manually Configuring the Code Formatter](#code_formatter_manually).

 1. Go to **Window → Preferences**
 2. Open **Java → Code style → Formatter**
 3. Click **Import** and use the [*eclipse-java-formater-config.xml*](./) file in the same directory as this instructions

+Alternatively, you may also configure manually the Code formater by following the instructions about [Manually Configuring the Code Formatter](#code_formatter_manually).

+The formater is configured to follow the coding conventions of [SUNs/Oracle Java Coding Formating](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) conventions and the infamous book [Elements of Java Style](http://www.cambridge.org/us/academic/subjects/computer-science/software-engineering-and-development/elements-java-style) book with minor adjustments.

+Some adjustments to the original configuration are needed so that the code, after beeing formatted, is not rejected by the [Checkstyle plugin](#checkstyle).

+<a name="eclipse_setup-javadoc_checker"></a>
 ###Enable the Javadoc Checker
-Configure Eclipse to warn about malformed JavaDoc comments.
-It is important that as you develop code you get the javadoc comments are well written otherwise you’ll probably end up with errors when you generate the javadoc.
+It is important that your [Javadoc comments](http://en.wikipedia.org/wiki/Javadoc) are well written otherwise you’ll probably end up with errors when you generate the javadoc.

+To configure Eclipse to warn about malformed Javadoc comments, proceed as follows:

 1. Go to **Window → Preferences**
 2. Open **Java → Compiler → Javadoc**
 3. Check the **Process Javadoc Comments** option
 4. On **Malformed Javadoc Comments** set the warning type to **Warning**

+Please consider reading Oracle's [How to write Javadoc comments for the Javadoc tool](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) manual.
+If you are designing an API, please read also the [Java API documentation requirements](http://www.oracle.com/technetwork/java/javase/documentation/index-142372.html).

 <a name="eclipse_setup-attach_source"></a>
 ###Attach the Source Code of JDK
-1. Sometimes the documentation of the Java API is not comprehensive enough forcing you to look at the actual code of the library.
+1Sometimes the documentation of the Java API is not comprehensive enough forcing you to look at the actual code of the library.
 We can actually learn a lot by looking at the Java library code.
 If you want to seamlessly jump to an API item as an hyperlink you should have the source code of the JDK attached to your JDK installation on Eclipse.

-2. Go to **Window → Preferences**
+1. Go to **Window → Preferences**
-3. Open **Java → Installed JRE**
+2. Open **Java → Installed JRE**
-4. Click on the appropriate JRE (e.g. jre6) and press **Edit…**
+3. Click on the appropriate JRE (e.g. jre6) and press **Edit…**
-5. Select all items in the **System Libraries** list
+4. Select all items in the **System Libraries** list
-6. Click on **Source Attachment…**
+5. Click on **Source Attachment…**
-7. Click on **External File…**
+6. Click on **External File…**
-8. Locate the *src.zip* file on your JDK
+7. Locate the *src.zip* file on your JDK
-9. Press **OK** and then press **Finish**
+8. Press **OK** and then press **Finish**
-10. To test the configuration, create a simple java file like:
+9. To test the configuration, create a simple java file like:

         public class Teste {
 				void testme() {